wantoatmilk/wantoatmilk/README.md

 ## 🌱 About me

-- currently enrolled as a student at HS Koblenz as software engineer
+- currently enrolled at HS Koblenz as software engineering student
 - graphic designer, working mostly with Adobe and Figma

 ---